jsdom/whatwg-mimetype/README.md

 If the passed string cannot be parsed as a MIME type, the `MIMEType` constructor will throw.

+This package's algorithms conform to those of the WHATWG [MIME Sniffing Standard](https://mimesniff.spec.whatwg.org/), and is aligned up to commit [cc81ec4](https://github.com/whatwg/mimesniff/commit/cc81ec48288944562c4554069da1d74a71e199fb).

 ## `MIMEType` API

 This package's main module's default export is a class, `MIMEType`.
 Its constructor takes a string which it will attempt to parse into a MIME type; if parsing fails, an `Error` will be thrown.